Compatibility

 Linux (Wayland) | 364 FPS | 289 FPS | 298 FPS | 1.03x |

-Efforts have been made to make sure Ixeris does not break thread safety.
+In its current state Ixeris should not break thread safety.
 Callbacks registered with glfwSet*Callback

 are executed on the render thread.
 Calls to GLFW functions that are required to be called on the main thread, if made on other threads, are dispatched to the main thread.
-They may immediately return (or wait until the main thread finishes execution, if fullyBlockingMode
+These calls may immediately return if they are safe to be delayed, or otherwise may block the caller until the call is finished.

 As of version 3.1.0, the requirements of thread safety in the GLFW documentation are strictly obeyed.